raspiblitz/raspiblitz/README.md

 By contrast, if you use your Trezor Hardware Wallet with the trezor.io wallet, it will tell their third party server your public keys - connecting it with your IP.
 Now you can use your Trezor with the Electrum Wallet, just talking to your own Electrum Server, preserving your privacy.

-Learn how you can activate and use your own Electrum Server over Tor:
+Learn how you can use Electrum with your own Server over Tor:

 <a href="https://www.youtube.com/watch?v=AiosKK_TA7w" target="_blank"><img src="pictures/video-electrs.png" alt="Video Tutorial" width="400"></a><br>--watch--> https://www.youtube.com/watch?v=AiosKK_TA7w